• Our Impact

 The state spent about GHC52.9 million on these unused facilities.
 They include school buildings meant to reduce classroom congestion, health facilities meant to provide lifesaving care, market sheds meant to boost local commerce, police stations/posts meant to provide security, and sanitation projects that could curb disease outbreaks.

-These projects were executed in 23 districts in 13 regions, according to the Auditor-General’s report for 2024.
+These projects were executed in 23 districts across 13 regions, according to the Auditor-General’s 2024 report.
 The Ashanti Region leads with 12 projects yet to be put to use, followed closely by the Upper East Region with 11 projects.

 The report assigned varying reasons for the failure of authorities to make use of the facilities.